seymourrstudent-maker/seymourrstudent-maker.github.io/README.md

 # Hello Viewer!
-## Welcome to my personal github.io
+## Welcome to my Github.io Portfolio

-Updates to this github will be every 2-3 months, starting in May of 2026.
+Updates to this github will be every 2-3 months